TL;DR – if you need a the quick answer, then the answer is, no.

 Registration with the DAFM

-Since 2020, if you intend to sell 6 or more dogs in a year (and your average little is likely to have more than 6 puppies) you will need to register with the Department of Agriculture, Food and the Marine before you can sell them.
+Since 2020, if you intend to sell 6 or more dogs in a year (and your average littler is likely to have close to 6 puppies) you will need to register with the Department of Agriculture, Food and the Marine before you can sell them.
 More information can be seen here.
 This link has link to a Word Document you need to fill out and return to the department.
 Questions about registering can be directed to firstname.lastname@example.org

 This is covered under Statutory Instrument.
 No. 681 of 2019 [link], ANIMAL HEALTH AND WELFARE (SALE OR SUPPLY OF PET ANIMALS) REGULATIONS 2019.